‘Operation Epic Fury’ has ended: Is the Iran war over?

 On the same day, US President Donald Trump announced that the US military operation to escort stranded ships out of the Strait of Hormuz – “Project Freedom”, which was launched the day before – had been paused.

+Seeming to contradict Rubio’s definitive stance on Wednesday, however, Trump wrote in a social media post that Epic Fury would “be at an end” if Iran “agrees to give what has been agreed to”.
+Otherwise, Trump wrote, “the bombing starts, and it will be, sadly, at a much higher level and intensity than it was before.”

-So, does this mean the US-Israel war on Iran is over?
+So, is the US-Israel war on Iran over or not?
+We pick apart the swiftly changing US rhetoric.

 What did Rubio say about Operation Epic Fury?